 - Ten of the 11 S&P 500 sectors were lower on the session with Energy (+1.0%) the only sector positive, while Materials (-2.3%) and Financials (-3.7%) lagged.

-- Rates were mixed across the curve, with the 10-year Treasury rising two basis points on Monday, closing at 1.42% as of the 4 p.m. equity market close, while two-year rates were slightly lower.
-Gold fell 0.6%, while WTI oil was also lower, at just over $60 per barrel.
-The US dollar strengthened modestly in the trading session, as measured by the US Dollar Index.
+- Interest rates were lower across the curve, with the 10-year Treasury yield at 1.72% as of the 4 p.m. equity market close.
+WTI oil was sharply higher to over $104 per barrel, while gold was also higher to almost $1,950 per ounce.
+The US dollar modestly strengthened as measured by the US Dollar Index.